How to Save iOS SHSH2 Blobs

 2. In ECID box, select Hex if you used iTunes to find the ECID number, and Dec if you used UDID Calculator.

 3. Type ECID number into the ECID text box.

 4. Select your device and model number in Identifier section.

 5. For iPhone 6s or newer model, a box should appear under device selection box asking for Board Configuration.
 Type the Board Configuration of your device into the box.

 6. If you have an iPhone 7 or iPhone 7 plus, you can set the apnonce.

 7. Tick I am not a robot and click the Submit button.

 8. Wait for a few seconds, the tool will open a page with all your saved .shsh2 blobs for your device.

 9. You can select Download ZIP option to download all your saved blobs, or save them to Google Drive, Dropbox, or OneDrive options.

 You are done!
 TSS Saver has saved SHSH blobs for all signed firmware versions.
 In the future you can use Prometheus tool to upgrade or downgrade to unsigned firmware.
-Here we recommend you a desktop software UltFone iOS Data Manager, it is an all-in-one iOS systemcare tool featuring iOS cleaner, iOS data transfer, iOS data backup and also iOS issues repairing.
+Here we recommend you a desktop software UltFone iOS Data Manager, it is an all-in-one iOS systemcare tool featuring iOS cleaner, iOS data transfer, and iOS data backup.